HL7/davinci-atr/input/pagecontent/subscription.md

 #### Consumer Requirements for Subscription Creation

-* The Consumer **SHOULD** support the creation of a SubscriptionTopic by a Consumer.
+* The Consumer **SHOULD** support the creation of a Subscription in a Producer system.

 * When the Consumer creates Subscription resources in the Producer system, the Consumer **SHALL** represent the canonical URL for the atr-list-change topic from the above table as part of the Subscription.criteria element.